fivetran-streamlit/standardized_billing_model/README.md

 This Streamlit app showcases the denormalized `line_item_enhanced` model.
 The model was designed to capture the widest range of revenue activities within the above mentioned supported billing platform sources.
 For a comprehensive overview of the `line_item_enhanced` schema and field definitions, you can refer to the [billing_schema](/billing_schema) tab.
 Some opinionated decisions were made in order to ensure uniformity of the schema across platforms.

 ## 📈 Example reports
-A few example reports were generated from the denormalized `line_item_enhanced` data model within this Streamlit app.
+A few example reports were generated from the denormalized `line_item_enhanced` data model within this Streamlit app using fake data generated to simulate the billing platform of the fictional Dunder Mifflin company.
 These example reports can be found within the [bill_report](/billing_report) tab.
 For details around each section in the billing_report, see the descriptions below.

 | **Report** | **Description** |
 |----------|-----------------|